xxmathias/da_backend/README.md

 DB_USER=<your_username>
 PASSWORD=<your_password>
 ```
-Note: Ensure .env is added to your .gitignore file to prevent accidental exposure.

 After following these steps, the backend application should be ready to connect to your MySQL server.

-### The users you want to create should be entered in the users.json following the same syntax as the example users.
+### The users you want to create initialy should be entered in the users.json, following the same syntax as the example users.

-And to run it:
+To run it:

 ```bash
 yarn dev